RossDwyer/VTrack/README.md

 # Installation and usage

-The development version of the `VTrack` package can is available via this Github page:
+The development version of the `VTrack` package is available via this Github page:
 ```ruby
 install.packages("devtools")
 devtools::install_github("rossdwyer/VTrack")